lucaong/minisearch/DESIGN_DOCUMENT.md

 `MiniSearch` is composed of two layers:

-  1. A compact and versatile data structure for indexing terms, providing lookup by exact match, prefix match, and fuzzy match
+  1. A compact and versatile data structure for indexing terms, providing lookup by exact match, prefix match, and fuzzy match.
-  2. An API layer on top of this data structure, providing the search features
+  2. An API layer on top of this data structure, providing the search features.

 Here follows a description of these two layers.